 In future language design and evolution activities, the following items should be considered:

 Implementations of the free function could tolerate multiple frees on the same reference/pointer or frees of memory that was never allocated.
+Such an operation is called an idempotent operation.

 Language specifiers should design generics in such a way that any attempt to instantiate a generic with constructs that do not provide the required capabilities results in a compile-time error.